 - Families who sit, not just drive-thru or carryout.

-- Calm staff posture instead of a sprinting crisis line.
+- Calm staff posture instead of a sprinting crisis line behind the counter.

 Everything else is negotiable.
-These five are not.
+Those five are not.

 Indiana tells you in the parking lot

 Indiana McDonald’s are rarely anonymous.
-The parking lot tells you the timing.
-If you see parents unloading backpacks at 3:15, you are looking at the after-school pocket.
-If you see work trucks and no strollers at 12:05, you are in a lunch rush that will not slow down for a bit.
+The parking lot tells you the timing before you open the door.
+Parents unloading backpacks at 3:15 means the after-school pocket.
+Work trucks and no strollers at 12:05 means a lunch rush that will not slow down for a bit.

-The best Indiana setups are the ones where the room shifts into a short, calm wave.
-Think small-town rhythms, county seat habits, or that post-soccer lull when families settle in for fries and quiet.
-You want the place that feels like a brief community room, not a rotating door.
+The best setups are the ones where the room shifts into a short, calm wave.
+Small-town rhythms, county seat habits, that post-soccer lull when families settle in for fries and quiet.
+You want the place that feels like a brief community room, not a revolving door.

 The most reliable Indiana McDonald’s for clown work share a layout that looks like a U or a wide horseshoe.
 Counter at the base, seating down both sides, and a central aisle you can step into without cutting the line.